sfjc/Groundwater-lag-times/Estimating the lag-time in groundwater response.md

 <div style="text-align:right">

-### Estimating the lag-time in groundwater response to precipitation for multiple wells across a large region using publicly available data – a test study
+### Estimating the lag-time in groundwater response to precipitation for multiple wells across a large region using publicly available data: a test study

 S F John Cody